 The ClearSight settings screen allows the user to select the time interval between cuff pressure release and the switching time interval for double cuff monitoring.
-This screen also displays sensor status and information for connected finger cuff(s) and HRS.
+Sensor status and information for connected finger cuff(s) and HRS are displayed and HRS calibration is also performed from this screen.